AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 efetch -db protein -format fasta -id AEE52072.1,ADV47642.1 > my_seqs.faa
 ```

 In practice of course we can download one or two from the site though, and we're only using this because we want a lot.
-While unfortunately you can't provide the `-id` argument of `efetch` a file of accession numbers, we can easily do a little *bash* workaround that we'll see.
+While unfortunately you can't provide the `-id` argument of `efetch` a file of accession numbers, we can easily do a little Unix workaround that we'll see.
 Additionally, [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} pointed out to me that you *can* in fact provide a regular one-column file of accession numbers to the `epost` command (which basically queues up accessions to then be acted on), and then pipe the output of that into the `efetch` command.
 This is pretty sweet as it's a bit cleaner than the workaround I initially used, but it doesn't seem to work with a lot of accessions.
 When I tested things it worked fine for me on ~1,000 protein seqs, but I got "request timed out" errors when trying to run it on ~10,000 sequences.
-So I've kept the initial *bash* workaround in here and added the `epost | efetch` way too.
+So I've kept the initial Unix workaround in here and added the `epost | efetch` way too.
 If you're doing this regularly with a manageable number of references to pull, then doing it the cleaner way shouldn't be a problem.
 Thanks to [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} for the tip!

 The other thing we have to address is that the [Entrez site notes](https://www.ncbi.nlm.nih.gov/books/NBK179288/#chapter6.Automation){:target="_blank"} that you shouldn't do more than blocks of 200 at a time due to server limitations.
 So we'll also go over how to chop up a large file into a bunch of little ones and run things in a loop with the magic of *bash*.
 But first, let's look at one way to generate a large list of desired accessions.